Materials

 Reminiscent of the Milky Way on a moonlit night, Astro Corian is stunningly tactile and one of the most hardwearing materials available.
 Perfect for hot-handed chefs or anyone who prefers a slightly heavier knife, Corian stays cool to the touch and feels super smooth in the hand.

-Recalling a midnight sky viewed by the light of a desert campfire, our Aspen Staron is quite simply a stunning choice for a handle.
+Recalling a midnight sky viewed by the light of a desert campfire (we’re on a roll!), Galaxy is quite simply a stunning choice for a handle.
 A long-lasting composite material, keep things subtle by pairing it with a white liner – classic with a twist.

 Imperial Yellow Corian

 Not one for shrinking violets, our Imperial Yellow Corian promised to inject a ray of sunshine into even the darkest of kitchens.
-An incredibly hardwearing, cool to the touch material, Corian makes a striking choice for bold chefs looking for a statement handle.
+An incredibly hardwearing, cool to the touch material, Corian makes a striking choice for bold cooks looking for a statement handle on their chef’s knives.

 Onyx Corian